Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 **Jiale Wang**, Hao Ren, Liu Yang, et al.

-**Description**:
+**Highlights**:
-- <p style="text-align: justify;"> We developed an anthropomorphic hand with flexible microstructure fingers capable of achieving controllable stiffness deformation, enabling effective and adaptive object grasping.</p>
+- <p style="text-align: justify;"> Designed a capsule robot system which can achieve two locomotion modes in the stomach and anchor in the intestine for preoperative localization.</p>
-- <p style="text-align: justify;">The synergy patterns were incorporated into our mechatronic hand system to replicate coordinated and ordered human hand motions observed during the grasp approach phase.</p>
+- <p style="text-align: justify;"> Proposed a magnetic-driven method, enabling capsule robot to slip and flip to adapt to the unstructured and complex environment of the stomach.</p>
-- <p style="text-align: justify;">We propose a learning-based approach utilizing the finite element method (FEM) to model real-time inverse kinematics(IK) computation on highly nonlinear soft hand.</p>
+- <p style="text-align: justify;"> Developed a compact and clever stent structure that can anchor in the intestine, triggered by changing the magnetic field gradient.</p>

 </div>